 - Collaborating on an examination or assignment without authorization

-- Taking an examination or completing an assignment for another student, or permitting someone else to take an examination or to complete an assignment for you
+- Taking an examination or completing an assignment for another student, or permitting someone else to take an examination or to complete an assignment on your behalf

-- Inappropriately providing or receiving information or academic work so as to gain unfair advantage over others (such as selling or buying a copy of test questions before a test)
+- Inappropriately providing or receiving information or academic work so as to gain unfair advantage over others (such as selling or buying a copy of exam questions before an exam)

 - Conspiring to commit any act of academic dishonesty

 - Attempting to gain an unfair academic advantage by bribery